 The unemployment rate in Massachusetts was consistently below the national average from mid-1995 through November, 2005, with similar patterns of gradual improvement after the mid-2003 peak.
-The Massachusetts rate exceeded the U.S. rate for seventeen months starting in December, 2005, but only four of those differences exceeded 0.2 percent.
+The Massachusetts rate exceeded the U.S. rate for seventeen months starting in December, 2005, but only four of those differences exceeded 0.2%.
 Since April, 2007 the state rate has been below the comparable U.S. rate, seasonally adjusted.
-The following graph illustrates the movement of the state and national unemployment rates over the past sixty-six months.
+In April 2008, the Massachusetts rate was 4.1 percent, the lowest it had been since September 2001.
+By August 2008, the Massachusetts rate had increased to 5.3 percent, the highest it had been since May 2004.
+The following graph illustrates the movement of the state and national unemployment rates over the past sixty-eight months.